-- The campuses of Altierus Career College at Arlington, Austin, Fort Worth South, Houston Bissonnet, Houston Hobby, San Antonio are accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+- The campus is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 The Accrediting Commission of Career Schools and Colleges is listed by the U.S. Department of Education as a nationally recognized accrediting agency.
-The Accrediting Commission of Career Schools and Colleges (ACCSC) is located at 2101 Wilson Blvd., Suite 302, Arlington, VA, or call 703-247-4212, or visit their website at www.accsc.org. - Approved and regulated by the Texas Workforce Commission, Career Schools and Colleges, Austin, Texas - Received Certificates of Authorization to grant degrees from the Texas Higher Education Coordinating Board, Austin, Texas - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code - The Pharmacy Technician program at the Arlington (Mid-Cities) campus is accredited by the American Society of Health-System Pharmacists, 7272 Wisconsin Avenue, Bethesda, MD 20814, (301) 657-3000, www.ashp.org.and Accreditation Council for Pharmacy Education, 135 S. LaSalle Street, Suite 4100, Chicago, Illinois 60603, www.acpe.org. - Member, National Association for Health Professionals (Austin)

-The College does not imply, promise, or guarantee that it will maintain its affiliation with any accrediting agency for the duration of the student's enrollment and expressly reserves the right to terminate any such affiliation upon one month's notice to students.
+The Accrediting Commission of Career Schools and Colleges (ACCSC) is located at 2101 Wilson Blvd., Suite 302, Arlington, VA, or call 703-247-4212, or visit their website at www.accsc.org. - Approved and regulated by the Texas Workforce Commission, Career Schools and Colleges, Austin, Texas - Received Certificates of Authorization to grant degrees from the Texas Higher Education Coordinating Board, Austin, Texas - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code The College does not imply, promise, or guarantee that it will maintain its affiliation with any accrediting agency for the duration of the student's enrollment and expressly reserves the right to terminate any such affiliation upon one month's notice to students.
 Copies of accreditation, approval and membership documentation are available for inspection at the campus.
 Please contact the Campus Director/Academic Dean to review this material.